 Does Elon Musk Own Dogecoin?
-History & Holdings Explained
+The Truth Revealed

 Written by: Owen Blake

-The answer lies in understanding the fundamental difference between owning individual Dogecoin tokens and owning the entire Dogecoin network.
+To answer that, it’s important to understand the difference between owning some Dogecoin coins and owning the entire Dogecoin system.

 What Is Dogecoin?
 A Brief Overview